-It is normal that you overpaid tax mistakenly.
-There can be a number of reasons, which will be discussed here.
+Normally, you overpaid tax mistakenly.
+There can be several reasons, which will be discussed here.
 This includes:

 Overpaid Tax on Wages: